 Gradual Departures: Once you’ve made progress with treating your dog’s pre-departure anxiety (or if they don’t seem to suffer from pre-departure anxiety), you can move onto graduated departures.
 You can practice this by simply teaching your dog to sit and stay while you are on the other side of the door—gradually increasing the amount of time.

-Helpful Tip: For these treatments to be effective, it’s important that, if possible, your dog not be left alone except during the specific desensitization sessions.
+Helpful Tip: For these treatments to be effective for behavior modification, it’s important that, if possible, your dog not be left alone except during the specific desensitization sessions.

 What Not to Do